PromiseLand-App/promiseland-frontend/README.md

   <h3 align="center">PromiseLand</h3>

   <p align="center">
-    PromiseLand is a Instagram liked Web3 Social and NFT marketplace that can benefit both content creators and their supportors with inbuilt Social-Fi elements.
+    PromiseLand is an Instagram-liked Web3 Social and NFT marketplace that can benefit both content creators and their supportors with inbuilt Social-Fi elements.
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Check out the DEMO »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+    <a href="">View Demo Video</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Request Feature</a>
+    <a href="https://github.com/othneildrew/Best-README-Template/issues">EthOnline Showcase Link</a>

   </p>
 </div>